Committee Guidelines and Responsibilities

 - All committee appointments will be made by the EDUCAUSE president, based upon recommendations from staff committee liaisons following a careful consideration of a list of volunteers as well as other sources.
 Chairs of the committees will also be appointed by the EDUCAUSE president, with thoughtful consideration given to recommendations of committee members and/or staff liaisons.

 - Most advisory committee appointments will be made approximately three months in advance of the annual conference.
-Newly appointed members will be added to committee listservs at that time, so that new members can prepare for their service in advance of their first committee meeting during the conference.
+Newly appointed members will be added to their respective committee group on EDUCAUSE Connect at that time, so that new members can prepare for their service in advance of their first committee meeting during the conference.
 Appointment timetables for event program committees are contingent on the planning process for the specific event.

 - All advisory committees will hold meetings at least once a year during the annual conference, with travel expenses being covered by individual members.
 Some committees meet more than once, with additional meetings usually held at the EDUCAUSE office in Washington, DC or in Louisville, CO.
 Expenses entailed in traveling to non-conference meetings will be reimbursed by EDUCAUSE in accordance with current Travel Expense Policies.

-- Committees may also conduct business via listservs, conference calls, and secure Web sites, all of which are supported by EDUCAUSE.
+- Committees may also conduct business via their committee group on EDUCAUSE Connect, conference calls, and secure Web sites, all of which are supported by EDUCAUSE.

-- Committees may make recommendations to EDUCAUSE management through their staff liaisons following their annual meetings and throughout the year through listserv discussions.
+- Committees may make recommendations to EDUCAUSE management through their staff liaisons following their annual meetings and throughout the year through EDUCAUSE Connect.

 Committee Member Responsibilities